Operation Red Dog

 The leader Mike Perdue and six other men pleaded guilty to violation of the Neutrality Act; two others were found guilty by a jury.
+The men each received three-year prison sentences.
+Another man linked to the plot, a lawyer named J.W.
+Kirkpatrick, committed suicide after being implicated as a financier.

-The men received three-year prison sentences.
-Among those Perdue implicated were former Texas Governor John Connally, prominent white supremacist David Duke, and Congressman Ron Paul, who he claimed knew about the plot.
+Perdue claimed former Texas Governor John Connally and Congressman Ron Paul (R-TX) knew about the plot, but United States district judge Lansing Mitchell stated that neither had any connection to the plot and refused to subpoena them.